TritonDataCenter/rfd/rfd/0035/README.md

 ### Questions this system should be able to answer

-The primary focus of this work is to ensure that it is possible to trace a the entire series of actions (or as close as possible) that is performed by Triton to satisfy a given inbound API request, from the first triton component that receives the request until the response is returned.
+The primary focus of this work is to ensure that it is possible to trace the entire series of actions (or as close as possible) that is performed by Triton to satisfy a given inbound API request, from the first triton component that receives the request until the response is returned.
 It should be possible for